vives-project-xp/InteractiveCorridor/docs/README.md

 # Documentation
 Welcome to the documentation page!
 This is your go-to resource for understanding everything about our hardware system, including a detailed breakdown of the components we use.
 Whether you're building your own setup or simply exploring the technology, this page aims to provide all the information you need.

+If you would like to know more about how we have adjusted the setup at our school, click [here](mounting/readme.md).

 ## Table of contents

 - [Table of contents](#table-of-contents)